 The week marks National Work Life Week across the UK, which aims to encourage workers to adopt a healthier work-life blend.
-You may find it quite straightforward if your role is office-based, but if you’re working as a virtual assistant, this line can blur.
+You may find it quite straightforward if your role is office-based, but if you’re working in a virtual PA job, this line can blur.

 Virtual assistants rarely work to set office hours; when you work from home, or when your clients operate on a different time zone, it can be quite tricky to maintain a healthy boundary between your working and leisure hours.
 We’ve put together six tips to try and help your work fit around your life.